joshchao39/Udacity-CarND-P5-Vehicle-Detection/README.md

   - As the HOG parameters, 16x16 was used to balance the accuracy and speed.
   - Color binning provides pixel color information

-Overall these two feature sets complement each other well.
-They are concatenated to form the features for each image.
+Overall these two feature sets complement each other well, as one provides edge information and one provides pixel information.

+The two feature sets are concatenated and then normalized using [StandardScaler](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) from scikit-learn to zero-mean and unit variance before being sent into the training stage.

 #### Training
 Since the class distribution are about even no redistribution was necessary.
-The data set was then split 80/20 randomly for training/testing.
+The dataset was split 80/20 randomly for training/testing.
 Several SVM kernels were used to compare the performance:

 | Kernel  | Test Accuracy |